 Christine and Jeff have become more than just maternity or family photography clients.
 They are honest and beautiful in how they move through life and how they navigate the challenges of having a growing family.
-See the beautiful photos of their family and meet this wonderful family.
+See the beautiful photos and meet this wonderful family.

 1. Tell me a little bit about yourself and (Jeff or Christine) how you met.
 How you decided to have kids, what are your hobbies, what you do in your free time, etc.